Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

-The cause of the hemothorax should be also treated.
+The cause of the hemothorax will be also treated.
 The underlying lung may have collapsed.
 This can lead to breathing difficulty.
 In people who have had an injury, chest tube drainage may be all that is needed.
 Surgery may not be necessary.

 - Breathing support -- This may include oxygen, non-invasive airway pressure support such as BIPAP, or endotracheal intubation (placement of a breathing tube through the mouth or nose into the airway) and placement on a ventilator (life support breathing machine)